 Potentially Dangerous – Low quality materials combined with improper ventilation can be a fire hazard and also cause mold issues

 Metal roofs do have a higher initial price tag, but a durable and energy-efficient metal roof will help you save money in the long run.
-Many residential metal roof are offered with a lifetime warranty, are surprisingly energy efficient, and require little to no maintenance.
-Plus, they come in a variety of styles and colors to match anyone’s taste.
+Many residential metal roofs are offered with a lifetime warranty, are surprisingly energy efficient, and require little to no maintenance.
+Plus, they come in a variety of styles and colors to match anyone’s taste and local flair.

 When weighing the price of a roof against the value received, homeowners need to look beyond the upfront cost, and consider long term savings and added benefits a quality roof can provide.